mmisw/orr/README.md

 building the whole system.
 This script expects one or two arguments.
 The first argument is the version for the ORR integrated system.
 So, we will use `${ORR_VERSION}` for this.
-The second argument is only required is the version of the backend component (orr-ont) is different:
+The second argument is only required if the version of the backend component (orr-ont) is different:

 ```